yelkar-snehal/javascript-practise/jsConceptual/thisOperator.md

 - this oeprator has a separate behavior for JS strict mode and non-strict mode
 - this substitution: if the value(reference) is undefined or null, JS will replace the value with the global object in non-strict mode
+- this value depends on how the function is called(runtime binding)